Waffles4Ransom/tiki_bars/README.md

 ## Usage

-Type `run` to begin CLI after installing the gem.
+Once inside the root directory, type `bin/run` to begin the CLI.

 ## Development